w33ble/joefleming-net/source/_posts/easy-screenshot-sharing-in-osx.md

 	- software
 ---

-Now that I'm [using a Mac](/posts/my-move-to-mac), the [screenshot uploader](https://github.com/w33ble/screenshot-uploader) I wrote isn't all that helpful.
+Now that I'm {% post_link my-move-to-mac 'using a Mac' %}, the [screenshot uploader](https://github.com/w33ble/screenshot-uploader) I wrote isn't all that helpful.
 Shame, I was really enjoying the quick and easy screenshot sharing.
 Fortunately, OSX has some built-in hotkeys for taking screenshots.
 What's more, you can change where they save.
 What's even *more*, you can add scripted actions to folders with Applescript.
 Mix in a little Dropbox, and BAM, I'm sharing screenshots with the greatest of ease!

 The flow goes like this: Capture screenshot (selection, window, screen, whatever), it gets saved to my Dropbox Public folder, the link gets copied into my clipboard, and I get a Growl notification when it's all ready to go.
 Here's how.